-272. A number of licence conditions have been drafted to limit and control the proposed clinical trial, based on the above considerations.
+281. A number of licence conditions have been imposed to limit and control the clinical trial, based on the above considerations.
 These include requirements to:

-- limit the trial to 60 trial participants; - only enrol adult trial participants who are not pregnant or breastfeeding; - only enrol trial participants who can meet certain behavioural requirements; - dispense GMO doses to trial participants with specified packaging and labelling; - issue spill kits to trial participants who self-administer the GMO at home; - require trial participants to return unused doses of the GMO to clinical trial sites; - instruct trial participants in hygiene measures; - require trial participants with ulcerative colitis to carry and use vomit bags; - require trial participants to ensure that pets do not have access to the GMO; - import the GMO in accordance with IATA shipping classification UN 3245; - dispose of GMO doses via the clinical waste stream or use other effective decontamination methods.
+- limit the number of trial participants receiving the GMO to 28; - limit treatment with the GMO to 15 days; - only enrol adult trial participants who are not pregnant or breastfeeding; - dispense GMO doses to trial participants with specified packaging and labelling; - issue spill kits to trial participants who self-administer the GMO at home; - require trial participants to return unused doses of the GMO to clinical trial sites; - instruct trial participants in hygiene measures;

+- import the GMO in accordance with IATA shipping classification UN 3245; - dispose of GMO doses via the clinical waste stream or use other effective decontamination methods.